gelatti-07/ai_training-task/README.md

 1. What are the main AI tools used in the developer community?
 2. Which tools do the developers plan to use in the near future?
-2. Which are the main benefits and concerns of using AI for developers today?
+3. How does the number of tools planned to be used in future correlate with number of tools used,the stance for AI, work experience and the job satisfaction?"
-3. What characteristics of an individual developer determine his usage of and view on AI tools?
+4. What characteristics of an individual developer determine his usage of and view on AI tools?
-4. How is AI used in answering technical questions at work?

 ## File Descriptions <a name="files"></a>

-AnalyseToolsUsedAndPlannedToUse.ipynb
-- Analysis of survey data, selection of features related to the AI tools currently used and intended to use.
+- AnalyseToolsUsedAndPlannedToUse.ipynb : Notebook for answering question 1 and 2 by analysis of survey data, selecting the columns related to the AI tools currently used and intended to use.
 Generates the diagram shown in the blog post
-AnalyseImpactOfNumberOfToolsUsedAndIntendedToUseOnStanceForAI.ipynb
-- Contains the approach to identify correlation between number of AI tools planned to used and a subset of developers characteristics like years of work experience, job satisfaction, stance for the use of AI and the current number of tools used (linear regression approach).
+- AnalyseImpactOfNumberOfToolsUsedAndIntendedToUseOnStanceForAI.ipynb : Notebook for answering question 2 by searching for correlation between number of AI tools planned to used and a subset of developers characteristics like years of work experience, job satisfaction, stance for the use of AI and the current number of tools used (linear regression approach).
-AnalyseThePossibleCharacteristicsForUsingAIAsADeveloper.ipynb
-- Approach to analyse dependecies between the usage of AI and characteristics of developers like practical coding experience, education level, age, employment situation and organizational size (ClassificationTree approach)
+- AnalyseThePossibleCharacteristicsForUsingAIAsADeveloper.ipynb : Notebook to answer question 4 by analysing dependecies between the usage of AI and characteristics of developers like practical coding experience, education level, age, employment situation and organizational size (ClassificationTree approach)
-- my_functions.py
-python function to extract the selected data from a data file
+- my_functions.py :python function to extract the selected data from a data file

 ## Results<a name="results"></a>
 The sumary of the findings can be found on https://open.substack.com/pub/gelatti04/p/what-fosters-ai-tools-usage-in-software?r=5sc8w7&utm_campaign=post&utm_medium=web&showWelcomeOnShare=true